apos/rapid-bulky-wshc-by-apos/README.md

 1. You need to read carefully the main SHC instructions [howto install the software on the OnStep site -> right side -> Smart Hand Controller](https://onstep.groups.io/g/main/wiki).
 2. At time of writing you have to use the [main tree of the SHC software code](https://github.com/hjd1964/SmartHandController/tree/main) to get things running as stated in the [instructions](https://onstep.groups.io/g/main/wiki/7152).
 This and only this branch contains the necessary code to get things running
 3. You need to add special configuration code to your **Config.h** (section `// KEYPAD`) to get things running.
-Especially the joystick probably needs finetuning (hysteresis) and the buttons debounce settings.
+Especially the joystick probably needs fine tuning (hysteresis) and the buttons debounce settings.
 Probably you need to alter the Joysticks direction (`#define X_PIN#_ACTIVE...`).
 You can find my Config.h in the config directory within this repository.
 - The additional Config.h settings do not exist per default, when you checkout the code.
 You have to add dem manually.
 - Again: probably it is wise to have a look into the starter [thread on OnStep chat](https://onstep.groups.io/g/main/message/51440) like mentioned above.